In Wisconsin, cheesemaking can feel like destiny. For Master Cheesemaker Jon Metzig, it's a match made in heaven.

-“I was much more interested in dairy farming,” says Jon, whose father and grandfather are cheesemakers, too.
-“I remember being little going on the milk route with my dad, and going out to look at the cows on the farms.”
+“I was much more interested in dairy farming,” says Jon, whose father and grandfather were cheesemakers, too.
+“I remember being little and going on the milk route with my dad, and going out to look at the cows on the farms.”

-But in college Jon discovered there’s a lot more going on inside the cheese factory than he thought, and decided to join the family business.
+But in college Jon discovered there’s a lot more going on inside the cheese factory than he thought, so he decided to join the family business.